W01fw00d/chemistry-ui/README.md

 ## Functional description

 - When Storybook is launched, a catalogue will appear with all the App components.
 A component will be rendered with its default material-ui theme, if our custom theme isn't explicitly defined on its story (templates themes are defined to help visualization).

+- Some components are displayed in [Name] folders.
+That means those components are specifically used only by a concrete App in the Chemistry-UI little ecosystem.
+Right now, we have:
+  - [Recipe]: Used by the `Cooking with Amateurs` App
+  - [Item]: Used by the `Scaping Boredom` App

 ## Technical Stack